 Links

 The Society of Children’s Book Writers and Illustrators is a great first stop for aspiring US based writers and illustrators but their site can also direct you to chapters all over the world.
 The SCBWI’s British Isles chapter has loads to offer UK based writers and illustrators.
-The SCBWI Canada website can take you to all the regional chapters and their activities.
+The SCBWI Canada East and West websites can take you to all the regional information and activities.
 Another Canadian site to visit is the Canadian Society of Children’s Authors, Illustrators and Performers.
-The French chapter of SCBWI has excellent events and workshops if you are ever in Paris!
+The France chapter of SCBWI has excellent events and workshops if you are ever there!

 Aspiring Scotland-based writers can find lots of resources at the Scottish Book Trust, including information on mentorships, courses, funding and retreats.

-Editor Harold Underdown’s excellent site is updated frequently and informative for writers and illustrators.
-It has extensive information on current trends in children’s publishing.
+For many years, editor Harold Underdown’s excellent site has been informative for writers and illustrators.
+It’s updated regularly and has extensive information on current trends in children’s publishing.
+The ‘Who’s Moving Where?’ section keeps track of staff changes at many publishers.

 There are many websites with tips for those starting out, such as Publishing Central and Writers Digest which have links to resources and tips on all kinds of writing.
-Here is a useful article about the children’s book market from Writers & Artists.
-The SCBWI has compiled this useful Frequently Asked Questions page with lots of links.
-I think it’s a great place to start.
-If you’d like to read some tips from me, click here!
+If you’d like to read some tips from me, click here.

-Once you have written and polished your manuscript, you will want to research which publishers handle children’s books.
-Good online sources of publisher information for the UK are Wordpool and WriteWords.
+Once you have written and polished your manuscript, you’ll want to research which publishers handle children’s books.
+Good online sources of publisher information for the UK are Children’s Books and WriteWords.
 I also recommend the Children’s Writer’s and Artist’s Market for the USA and the Children’s Writers’ & Artists’ Yearbook for the UK.
 They contain listings about publishers and their manuscript submission requirements as well as advice and resources to help you build your career.

 Writing tips for young writers